 - This benefit does not cover application fees, room and board charges, laboratory fees, activity fees other special fees charged for particular courses or programs and any other incidental fees.

-- Carnegie pays 75% up to $5,000 per calendar year (January 1 through December 31) of tuition for passing a class taken toward a first two-year or four-year undergraduate or graduate degree at regionally accredited colleges or universities.
+- Carnegie pays 75% up to $5,000 per fiscal year (July 1 through June 30) of tuition for courses taken toward a first two-year or four-year undergraduate or graduate degree at regionally accredited colleges or universities.

 - Each fiscal year, you can receive reimbursement for up to six courses, but no more than two courses per semester.